Wait-Less Offline Tuning and Re-solving for Online Decision Making: Abstract

 \section{Abstract}

 Online linear programming (OLP) has found broad applications in revenue management and resource allocation.
 State-of-the-art OLP algorithms achieve low regret by repeatedly solving linear programming (LP) subproblems that incorporate updated resource information.
 However, LP-based methods are computationally expensive and often inefficient for large-scale applications.
-In contrast, recent first-order OLP algorithms are more computationally efficient but typically suffer from worse regret guarantees.
-To address these shortcomings, we propose a new algorithm that combines the strengths of LP-based and first-order OLP methods.
-The algorithm re-solves the LP subproblems periodically at a predefined frequency $f$ and uses the latest dual prices to guide online decision-making.
-In addition, a first-order method runs in parallel during each interval between LP re-solves, smoothing resource consumption.
-Our algorithm achieves $\mathcal{O}(\log (T/f) + \sqrt{f})$ regret, delivering a ``wait-less'' online decision-making process that balances the computational efficiency of first-order methods and the superior regret guarantee of LP-based methods.
+By contrast, recent first-order OLP algorithms are more computationally efficient but typically suffer from weaker regret guarantees.
+To address these shortcomings, we propose a new algorithm that combines the strengths of LP-based and first-order OLP algorithms.
+Our algorithm re-solves the LP subproblems periodically at a predefined frequency $f$ and uses the latest dual prices to guide online decision-making.
+In parallel, a first-order method runs during each interval between LP re-solves and smooths resource consumption.
+Our algorithm achieves $\mathcal{O}(\log (T/f) + \sqrt{f})$ regret and delivers a ``wait-less'' online decision-making process that balances computational efficiency and regret guarantees.
+Extensive experiments demonstrate at least $10$-fold improvements in regret over first-order methods and $100$-fold improvements in runtime over LP-based methods.